One-dependent colorings of the star graph: -dependent -coloring of

-\quad As indicated in \cite{HL15}, the construction of a $1$-dependent $q$-coloring of $\mathbb{Z}$ requires finding a nonnegative solution to an infinite set of nonlinear equations.
+\begin{remark} As indicated in \cite{HL15}, the construction of a $1$-dependent $q$-coloring of $\mathbb{Z}$ requires finding a nonnegative solution to an infinite set of nonlinear equations.
 The unknowns are the cylinder probabilities, which are assumed to be symmetric in the colors, translation invariant and invariant under reflection.
 For each $q \ge 4$ and $k \ge 1$, let

-So $L_{q,k}$ is the number of the equivalence classes of $q$-colorings of $[k]$ under permutations of the colors and under reflection.
+So $L_{q,n}$ is the number of the equivalent classes of $q$-coloring of $[k]$ under permutations of the colors and under reflection.
 The number of equations for these $L_{q,k}$ unknowns is then $(k-1)L_{q,k}$, among which $(k-2) L_{q,k}$ are $1$-dependence conditions, and $L_{q,k}$ are consistency conditions.
 For $q = 4$, the sequence $(L_{4,k}; \, k \ge 1)$ is given by the OEIS A001998 \cite{OEIS}.
 In particular,